tyrootechnology/vid.ai-app/README.md

 VID.AI Android SDK
 =======================
-This guide and sample code intended for publishers who want to monetize an Android app with VID.AI SDK.
+This guide and sample code is intended for publishers who want to monetize their Android app with VID.AI SDK.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.